norlab-ulaval/template-norlab-project/.junie/active_plans/TNP-78_a2g_repository_structure_refactoring.md

 # _AI Agent Guidelines (A2G)_ repository structure refactoring plan

 YouTrack task: TNP-78 refactor: Improve A2G repository structure

+## Context

+- _AI Agent Guidelines (A2G)_ located in `.junie/ai_agent_guidelines` is:
+    - An AI agent guideline management framework;
+    - A collection of guidelines for private use;
+    - And is a private repository;
+- The main repository `template-norlab-project` serves as a A2G deployment case study for improving A2G.
+- Review `template-norlab-project` and A2G guidelines from an AI agent usage point of view.

 ## Goal

 Improve A2G repository file structure organization so that it is easier to use and maintain.

 ## Repository structure